Dog Nutrition

 • Not ideal for apartment living due to their vocal nature

-Grooming and Care:
+Grooming and Care

-• Low-maintenance coat requires minimal grooming
+• Low-maintenance coat means they need minimal grooming

 • Regular ear cleaning to prevent infections